History of the MCHS

 A committee composed of Virginia Alexander, Alice Algood, Dr. C. Y. Clarke, Jill K. Garrett, Franklin Fulton, Marise Lightfoot, Evelyn Shackleford and Judge W. B. Turner was appointed to prepare for reorganization.
 When the list of "Charter Members" was closed a few months later, sixty-six persons were enrolled as members.
 Marise P. Lightfoot was elected President and Jill K. Garrett was chosen to be Editor of the new quarterly, HISTORIC MAURY.
 Through the past 45 years Maury County Historic Society has met regularly and has carried out a variety of projects within the scope of its chartered attributes.

 In 1971, the Society received a donation of historic Vine Hill estate from Mrs. Charles Deere Wiman.
 It was Mrs. Wiman's ancestral home located between Cross Bridges and Williamsport.
 She had restored the home, furnished it with antiques from all over the world and had lived in the home for some years when she decided to give the home, its furnishings and surrounding acreage to the Maury County Historical Society.

 This large and imposing structure is one of Maury County’s famous antebellum homes and was often opened for tours at special times during the year.
 In 1992 it became increasingly difficult for the Society to care for the place and the decision was made to sell the property, invest the funds and use the income from the principle to carry out projects within the Society's sphere of interest.
 Although the Society lost a permanent “home of its own,” it gained the means by which it could assist many worthwhile projects.

-The Maury County Historical Society now has space on the third floor of the Memorial Building on West Seventh Street in Columbia, which provides a place to hold small meetings, store materials and publications, and have a place the Society can call "home."
+The Maury County Historical Society now has space on the second floor of the Memorial Building on West Seventh Street in Columbia, which provides a place to hold small meetings, store materials and publications, and have a place the Society can call "home."